Group of happy parents

 By letting go just a little, we’re giving our kids the space they need to spread their wings—and maybe, we’ll find it’s exactly what we need, too.

-15 Minutes for Mental Health: October Parent-Child Connection Challenge
+Join our challenge 15 Minutes Parent-Child Connection Challenge

-October is World Mental Health month.
-Join us for a month-long challenge to strengthen your child’s mental health through intentional attachment building.
+Strengthen your child’s mental health through intentional attachment building.
 Each day, you are encouraged to spend 15 distraction-free minutes with your child, focusing on positive connection and fun.
 During this time, avoid technology, offer kind words, listen with curiosity and engage in activities that nurture joy and trust.
 These small, meaningful moments can actually fill up your child’s “attention bank,” often improves behavior and most importantly foster a secure sense of well-being in your child.
-Let’s make October a month of connection and care.

 TOPICS